 The Suez Canal

-We have reached point of interest #7 on the map, the Suez Canal.
+We have reached the point of interest #7 on the map, the Suez Canal.
 There we watched a short movie about the Suez Canal.

 The Gallery connecting the Mediterranean Sea and the Red Sea presents a four-minute film documentary explaining the construction of the Suez Canal and its environmental effects.
 The film focuses mainly on the phenomenon of Lessepsian migration – migration of species from the Red Sea to the Mediterranean.